1.3 National youth strategy

 Participation and Initiative (Beteiligung und Engagement)

 The Austrian Youth Strategy focuses on promoting engaged young people who want to participate and have a say in the field of ‘Participation and Initiative’.
-The strategy sets the voting age at 16 since 2007, making Austria a pioneer in Europe in terms of participatory democracy among young people.
+The strategy sets the voting age at 16 since 2007, making Austria one of the pioneers in Europe in terms of participatory democracy among young people.
 The strategy aims to promote a long tradition of voluntary engagement among young people to further involve them in social participation.
 The Federal Ministry of Education, Science and Research is responsible for promoting participation in science and research to encourage young people to actively participate in the respective fields.
 The strategy aims to design framework conditions and structures that support and strengthen young people to actively deal with crises and to experience themselves as self-effective and capable of taking action (interdepartmental).

 Quality of Life and Spirit of Cooperation (Lebensqualität und Miteinander)